mesosphere-backup/iot-demo/README.md

 # iot-demo
 IoT - It's the thing you want!
 And so here's a full-stack demo.

+## Prerequisites

+- DCOS cluster
+- You'll need enough capacity to run all the services, which may require at least 5 worker nodes
+- SSH access to the cluster
+- Internet access from inside the cluster
+- Twitter account with API keys ([see here for details](https://dev.twitter.com/oauth/overview/application-owner-access-tokens))

 # Sequence of commands (to run) with the DCOS CLI

 ```